 Our charity shops

-Following government guidelines discouraging mass gatherings, we have postponed a number of our fundraising events.
+Following government guidelines restricting large scale gatherings, we have postponed some of our fundraising events.
 If you signed up to one of these events, a member of our team will be in touch soon to let you know your next steps.

 We encourage you to support us in other ways, such as virtual events or donations, to enable us to continue to deliver much-needed services in these exceptional circumstances.
 Thank you to all our supporters who have continued to raise money in these very difficult times.
 Your generosity is needed now more than ever before.